 A 1993 Gallup poll estimated that 49% of U.S. households have at least one gun.
 An article in the journal Injury Prevention in 2004 estimated that it was 38% of households.
 All these estimates are extrapolated from surveys of a few hundred to a few thousand people.

 The 2000 Census reported a U.S. population of "281.4 million people, of whom 273.6 million were living in 105.5 million households."
-I don't know who those other 7.8 million people not living in households might be (military and college students would be my best guess), but 38% and 49% of that total means 40.1 to 51.7 million households with guns.
+I don't know who those other 7.8 million people not living in households might be (military, college students, and prisoners would be my best guess), but 38% and 49% of that total means 40.1 to 51.7 million households with guns.

 "National Vital Statistics Report, Vol. 50, No 15", from the Centers for Disease Control and Prevention (Sep 16, 2002), lists causes of death for the year 2000.
 See its Table 10 on page 30, "Number of deaths from 113 selected causes by age".
 It includes the following data:

 |Accidental firearm discharge||776||1||18||67||202||131||153||78||50||41||24||11||0|